Credit for Previous Study

 Types of Credit Awarded

 Credit for previous study is awarded as either the equivalent MIT subject (for example, 18.01 for a score of 5 on the AP Calculus BC exam) or unrestricted elective units, at the discretion of the department granting credit.
-All transfer credit appears on the MIT transcript with a grade of S and does not count toward term or cumulative averages.
+All transfer credit appears on the MIT transcript with a grade of S and does not count toward term or cumulative grade point averages.

 Repeating a Subject

 If you receive subject credit for previous study and then register at MIT for any version of that subject, note the following consequences: